Veilfire/Veilfire-Chat/README.md

 - You can save / load presets (System / Planner / Reflector) per browser.
 - Presets are stored in `localStorage` under `llm-chat-prompt-presets`.

-## Configuration: prompts, models, MCP
+## Configuration: prompts, models, MCP, Web Client

 - Click the small **gear icon (⚙)** in the top-right of the chat view to open a full-screen configuration modal.
-- The modal is organized into three tabs:
+- The modal is organized into four tabs:

   - **Prompts**
     - Edit the System prompt, Planner instructions, and Reflector / self-critique prompt for the *active conversation*.